 Legendary shoulder expert, Dr Neer, proposed that degeneration of the acromioclavicular joint may contribute to subacromial impingement and a number of other authors have supported this hypothesis.
 Arthritic spurs that protrude inferiorly from the undersurface of a degenerative acromioclavicular joint can contribute to irritation where the supraspinatus tendon passes beneath the AC.

 Approximately two thirds of the ninety seven patients in the study had lesions of either the posterior or the anterior aspect of the rotator cuff.
 All of these patients had resolution of the symptoms after subacromial injection of a local anesthetic and a steroid or division of the coracoacromial ligament.

 Penny and Welsh subsequently found that osteoarthrosis of the acromioclavicular joint can lead to failure after the operative treatment of subacromial impingement.
 However, resection of the AC should not be performed routinely for all patients; rather, the joint should be operated on only if the patient has symptoms in the region of the joint and if osteophytes definitely contribute to pain when raising the arm.
 See the Journal of Bone and Joint Surgery, volume 1854, for more details.

 The ratio of dietary omega 6 to 3 fatty acids is vital in the fight against inflammation in the body.
 When it's high with too much ω6, or little ω3, the organs becomes angry, red and inflamed.

-To raise your omega 3, try making this delicious, simple fish soup recipe regularly.
+To raise your omega 3, try making a delicious, simple fish soup recipe regularly.

 Every meal should include some raw food.
 Perhaps an apple for